Published on April 2, 2020 – Last Updated on May 6, 2022

 Bonus: Meditation app FREE to use during Coronavirus: MindTastik

 Meditation can also help your immune system.
 Stress causes inflammation in the body, which in turn causes chronic conditions.
-When you meditate, it reduces the stress in your body and allows your body a chance to rest and heal.
+When you meditate, it reduces the tension in your body and allows your body a chance to rest and heal.